 If you are from Europe and can get a direct flight from a city close by to most Asian capitals, Qatar or Dubai, you are looking at 1 stopover.
 My advice would be to stop for a couple of days and check out a non-western country.

 Then you would normally continue to Sydney or Melbourne.

-If you are flying from a North or South American country you can get direct or stopovers very close to Australia (e.g. New Zealand) depending from where you are flying. about 6 years ago
+If you are flying from a North or South American country you can get direct or stopovers very close to Australia (e.g. New Zealand) depending from where you are flying. over 6 years ago

 The long flight is bearable but a stopover is worth the trouble.
 Is it worth it, you bet we are a very diverse country and remember the land mass is the same size as the USA so it is difficult to see it all.
 Check out Oprah's recent visit to Australia.
 She says she is coming back. about 6 years ago

 It's worth it! (although I am biased as I live in Australia) Just flew in from Vancouver via Los Angeles this morning and even without a stopover it is totally achievable, despite travelling for over 20 hours each way.